DualShock: Variations

 The DualShock 3 has been produced in various colors: charcoal black, satin silver, ceramic white, classic white, metallic blue, deep red, pink, "jungle green" (olive), "candy blue" (light blue), "urban camouflage" (three-color digital camouflage), "crimson red" (transparent red), and "cosmic blue" (transparent blue).
 Not all colors have been made available in all markets or at all times.

 Additional colors have been released alongside limited edition consoles, including gun-metal grey and "cloud black" (dark grey).

 A limited edition baseball themed DualShock 3 controller was released on March 8, 2011, to coincide with the release of MLB 11: The Show.
-Another color, "Metallic Gold", became available in June 2012 as a limited edition in Europe, and in North America it is sold exclusively in GameStop from October 2012.
+Another color, "Metallic Gold", became available in June 2012 as a limited edition in Europe, and in North America it was sold exclusively in GameStop in October of 2012.
 A limited edition God of War: Ascension controller is available in the UK as part of a console bundle to coincide with the launch of the game and in the Americas as a game and controller bundle.
 On November 1, 2013, Sony announced a new transparent Crystal model of the DualShock 3 controller in Japan.